deKoder-ai/011-todo-list/README.md

  - add undo functionality - ✔
  - Save projects and todo lists to local machine - ✔
  - Refactor undo to separate module and fix bug that crashes when undo is clicked beyond last undo - ✔

- - Add ability to edit project name and date from main content section
+ - Add ability to edit project name and date from main content section - ✔
- - Try saving HTML to local storage to fix bug below
  - Fix edit todo bug - always selects the first row instead of the clicked one.
-This used to work >:/ I think this is related to the way the todo lists are populated on project initialisation
+This used to work - ✔ I think this is related to the way the todo lists are populated on project initialisation - ✔
+ - Added delete task module - ✔

- - Fix edit bug where edit mode is locked on if the user clicks another project or page
+ - Fix edit bug where edit mode is locked on if the user clicks another project or page will be solved by adding mask
- - Function to delete todo list items - backup local storage before deletion to allow undo
  - ctrl click to delete todo item or add individual buttons
  - Refactor case 'notes': in todoEdits.js
  - Color changes with priority
  - Show days remaining till task or project due
  - Function to sort list order by due date/alphabetically/whatever
+ - Add a page to be displayed when the Projects button is clicked to show all projects as tiles
+ - Add a number of todo tasks count
+ - Fix checkbox issue - needs a refresh before can edit else throws error
+ - Fix checkbox issue - not updating/storing status
+ - Fix display notes issue
+ - Fix Project title and date sitting above mask issue

 // committed 11/01/25
 Add logic to switch between projects and adjust notes display formatting